Commodities slump sends slow ripples through world economy

 Pinpointing the repercussions of the commodity sell off is further complicated because it cannot be seen in isolation.

-KCE Electronics Pcl (KCE.BK), a Thai maker of printed circuit boards, should be sitting pretty because it uses a lot of copper, which is down 12 percent so far in 2013.
+KCE Electronics Pcl, a Thai maker of printed circuit boards, should be sitting pretty because it uses a lot of copper, which is down 12 percent so far in 2013.

 But executive director Panja Senadisai said the savings are outweighed by the strength of the Thai baht against the dollar, which hurts KCE's exports.

-Currencies also muddy the waters for Japan Airlines Co Ltd (9201.T), with a weakening yen on balance a negative for the airline, said JAL spokesman Taro Namba.
+Currencies also muddy the waters for Japan Airlines Co Ltd , with a weakening yen on balance a negative for the airline, said JAL spokesman Taro Namba.
 Still, JAL has already responded by announcing a 7.6 percent cut in cargo fuel surcharges from May 1 to 122 yen per kilogram on long-haul international routes.
-And Korean Air Lines Co Ltd (003490.KS), South Korea's biggest airline, expects a drop in fuel surcharges to lead to lower passenger ticket prices with a one month's lag.
+And Korean Air Lines Co Ltd, South Korea's biggest airline, expects a drop in fuel surcharges to lead to lower passenger ticket prices with a one month's lag.

 PASSING ALONG THE FOOD CHAIN